Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Approach

 \subsection{Regularizing Soft Prompts via Geo Knowledge}

-\textbf{Adaptation scenario.} In practice, one may want to adapt VLMs for a downstream task.
-To update model parameters, one promising strategy is soft textual prompting.
-It is parameter-efficient \cite{zhou2022learning} and avoids \emph{feature} distortion unlike finetuning \cite{kumar2022fine}.
-However, it involves learning \emph{context} parameters that directly change the \emph{class text embeddings} used in inference.
-Learning context on a dataset with limited diversity (\eg just Europe) may thus tailor these class representations to the region and overfit.
-To investigate cross-geography generalization when using soft prompting, we pose a domain generalization scenario where we aim to learn from a high-resource \textit{source set} of countries and generalize to a \textit{target set} of \textit{unseen} countries at inference time.
+\textbf{Adaptation scenario.} In practice, one may want to further optimize a VLM for a downstream task.
+To update a model effectively, one promising strategy is soft textual prompting.
+It is parameter-efficient \cite{zhou2022learning} and avoids feature distortion unlike finetuning \cite{kumar2022fine}.
+Its mechanism is to learn \emph{context} parameters that directly change the \emph{class text embeddings} used in inference.
+We posit that learning context on a dataset with limited diversity (\eg just Europe) may tailor these class representations to the region and overfit.
+To investigate cross-geography generalization when using soft prompting, we pose a domain generalization scenario where we aim to learn only from a high-resource \textit{source set} of countries and generalize to a \textit{target set} of countries at inference time.
 A method that performs well in this setting could provide a viable alternative to few-shot target training when acquiring target data for training is not feasible.

 \textbf{Soft prompts.} Our idea is to learn soft prompts while constraining the class text embeddings to be close to geographical knowledge of objects \textit{outside} of source geographies.
-In this way, the learned \emph{class representations} can be more characteristic/fair to the rest of the world.
+In this way, we hope to learn class representations that are more applicable to the rest of the world.
 Building from CoOp \cite{zhou2022learning}, we assume there is a text prompt $\boldsymbol{t}_c$ for each class $c$.
-Each prompt shares $M$ context vectors (denoted [\text{V}]$_m$), which are the same size as the word embeddings (i.e. 512-D) and precede a class name token [CLASS$_c$]:
+All prompts share $M$ context vectors (each denoted [\text{V}]$_m$), which are the same size as the word embeddings (i.e. 512-D) and precede a class name token [CLASS$_c$]:

-The respective class text embedding $\boldsymbol{w}_{c}$ is produced as $h(\boldsymbol{t}_c)$ after forwarding the prompt through the text encoder.
-Learning proceeds by minimizing cross-entropy, for image $k$ with features $\boldsymbol{f}_k$, using ground-truth \emph{source} labels $y_{k,c}$ and temperature $\tau$:
+The respective class text embedding $\boldsymbol{w}_{c}$ is produced as $h(\boldsymbol{t}_c)$, forwarding the prompt through the text encoder.
+Learning proceeds by minimization of cross-entropy, for image $k$ with features $\boldsymbol{f}_k$, using ground-truth \emph{source} labels $y_{k,c}$ and temperature $\tau$:

-\textbf{Geography knowledge regularization (gkr).} We minimize the cosine distance of normalized class embedding $\boldsymbol{w_c}$ and overall target class knowledge $\boldsymbol{k}_{c}^{tgt}$:
+\textbf{Geography knowledge regularization (gkr).} We minimize the cosine distance of normalized class embedding $\boldsymbol{w_c}$ and overall target class knowledge $\boldsymbol{k}_{c}^{tgt}$, over all $c$: